ZakFahey/cloud-computing-hw2/README.md

 1. This project is written in [Node.js](https://nodejs.org/en/).
 In order to run it, you must install Node.
 2. Pull the repository and run the command `npm install` to update the dependencies.
+3. Register an account with openweathermap.org to get an API key.
-3. Run the command `npm start` to start the server.
+4. Run the command `API_KEY=<your key> npm start` to start the server.

 ## Dependencies